ocsigen/lwt/doc/CONTRIBUTING.md

 This will push the changes to your fork, and GitHub will automatically update the PR.

+#### Tidy history

+In some cases, you may be asked to rebase or squash your PR for a cleaner history (it's normal).
+If that happens, you will need to run some combination of `git rebase master`, `git rebase -i master`, and/or `git cherry-pick`.
+There isn't really enough space to explain these commands here, but:

+- We encourage you to find examples and documentation for them online.
+- You can always ask a maintainer for help using them.
+- You can always ask a maintainer to do it for you (and we will usually offer).
+  We can tell you what commands we ran and why.

+Afterwards, `git push -f` will force the new history into the PR.

+If we do this rewriting, it is usually at the very end, right before merging the PR.
+This is to avoid interfering with reviewers while they are still reviewing it.

 <a id="Cleaning_up"></a>
 #### Cleaning up